solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     .GenerateLazy(5000);
     ```

-    > We are going to try and create 5000 documents in parallel to see if we can hit out throughput limit.
+    > We are going to try and create 5000 items in parallel to see if we can hit out throughput limit.

 1. Save all of your open editor tabs.